zihaowang9725/Freddie-Mac-Projects/README.md

 - A loan has reached 90+ days in delinquency
 - A loan has shown recovery amount as recovery usually comes after foreclosure and repossession by the bank (REO)
-- A loan has been modified, i.e., interest rate reduction after negotiating with the bank.
+- A loan has been modified, i.e., interest rate reduction after negotiating with the bank
+- As older loans have longer performance histories and hence are more likely to encounter delinquency, I selected performance data of 5 years for each loan